donmstewart/docker-storage-workshop/presentation/README.md

-# DockerCon US 2018 Presentation - “Persistent and shared Storage”
+# DockerCon EU 2018 Presentation - “Persistent and shared Storage”

 The demonstration requires: